 Our "Little Monkey" Tieguanyin was grown in the AnXi Region in southern Fujian Province.
 The region's terrier - soils, shape of the rolling hills and terraced mountains, altitude, the proximity to the sea, ample rains and mists, create an optimum environment for cultivating this oolong’s lush flavors.

+Why we selected this particular lot.
 As we stated earlier, these leaves are some of the finest of the harvest but have been “damaged” in the processing of the lot.
 At the same time, note the leaves vibrant, fresh green coloration.
 Light and aromatic notes emanate from the freshly harvested leaves.
 This signature "airy" and floral flavor determined our selection.
 The tea has precious, natural aromas, flavor is full and lingering.
 Harvest date is 2016.
 Lot # 13.

+Taste profile.
 As the leaves steep, they slowly open to release a lush, light-green-yellow liquor often described as floral and buttery.
 Notes are softly sweet, with a mouth feel that will linger and delight you in its complexity.
 Long after tasting, you can note the taste of this tea remains to be enjoyed again.

+Brewing suggestions.
 Use boiling water, rinse the leaves briefly and pour the water off.
 This will "awaken" the leaves.
 Then re-infuse and steep for 1.5 to two minutes.
 Optimum water temperature is 195° plus.
 Drain the water off the leaves between infusions and they should easily provide 5-6 steeps!